yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

     }
     ```

-2. Use Docker to build the application into a container.
-To build and
-  push with Docker hub, run these commands replacing `{username}`
+2. Use Docker to build API server into docker image and push with Docker hub.
+Run these
-  with your Docker hub username and replacing `{model path}` from the `uri.uri` section from the output above:
+  commands replacing `{username}` with your Docker hub username and replacing
+  `{saved_model_path}` with the directory path of saved model, you can find the value
+  from previous step's output.

     ```shell
     # Build the container on your local machine
-    docker build - t {username}/iris-classifier {model_path}
+    docker build - t {username}/iris-classifier {saved_model_path}

     # Push the container to docker registry
     docker push {username}/iris-classifier